Amann22/web-dev-hw/assignment-3/README.md

     confuse how the code is analysed.
 The body element is what contains much of what the viewer see's, it contains much of the presented information.
-There is an order that the code is read and loaded in and having multiple head or body elements would effect how it is transcribed.
+There is an order that the code is read and loaded in and having multiple head or body elements would effect how it is transcribed.<p/>

-    There are two types of markup code that are used and these are semantic and structural elements.
+    <p>There are two types of markup code that are used and these are semantic and structural
+    elements.
 Structural elements are what hold the information about the document structure.
 These elements change the appearence but usually do not hold the main information.
-Semantic elements in code are elements that reinforce the meaning of the information and not just the presentation.
+Semantic elements in code are elements that reinforce the meaning of the information and not just the presentation.<p/>

-    Throughout this week I spent more time exploring videos and tutorials while working on this assignment.
+    <p>Throughout this week I spent more time exploring videos and tutorials while working
+    on this assignment.
 I had some troubles linking locally, still unsure if the Links between the contact and index are working.
 Other than this working through this assignment was smooth.<p/>